Omycron83/Notes/Temp/Vorschrieb.md

 At the bottom, a caption/speech bubble originating from ... reads:

-Now, what does this represent?
+Now, what does this represent/is this supposed to mean?

 Thus, the cartoon reveals a dystopian vision of ... / The cartoon is satirizing...